 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Height, Hite, Hight, Hyte and others.

 This web page shows only a small excerpt of our Hite research.
-Another 125 words (9 lines of text) covering the years 1275 and 1279 are included under the topic Early Hite History in all our PDF Extended History products.
+Another 125 words (9 lines of text) covering the years 1275 and 1279 are included under the topic Early Hite History in all our PDF Extended History products

-More information is included under the topic Early Hite Notables in all our PDF Extended History products.
+More information is included under the topic Early Hite Notables in all our PDF Extended History products

 at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Hite or a variant listed above:

 Hite Settlers in United States in the 18th Century